-It might be the heart of every home, but grime and messes pile up fast, so a regular deep clean is essential for every busy household.
+The kitchen might be the heart of every home, but grime and messes pile up fast, so a regular deep clean is essential for every busy household.

 If you’re looking for the best way to clean a kitchen, check out our step-by-step cleaning guide.
 From non-abrasive kitchen surface cleaners to expert advice, Puracy has got you covered.